irmccallum/well-being/README.md

 `viirs_import.R` – this produces VIIRS vrt and tif by compressing file size, setting lit pixels to nodata, and unlit pixels to value of 1

-`wsf_import.R` - produces a reprojected tif, set to same resolution as VIIRS, using the WSF 500 percentage layer, setting pixels with < 15% WSF coverage to nodata (also produces a complete WSF)
+`wsf_import.R` - produces a reprojected tif, set to same resolution as VIIRS, using the WSF 500 m percentage layer

 `global_area.R` - produces a global area raster, set to same resolution as VIIRS, in km2 units